 If life got busy (it does), your spot is still here.
 No awkwardness.
 Just come back when you’re ready.

-If something specific made it hard to return — an injury, a schedule conflict, something that happened in class — I’d genuinely like to know about it.
+If something specific made it hard to return — an injury, a schedule change, something that happened in class — I’d genuinely like to know.
 That’s how we get better.

 Feel free to reply here or just walk in.
 We’d be glad to see you.